nautes-labs/website/src/en/guide/user-guide/installation.md

 ## FAQ

-**How to resolve the error "code: 403, The resource is out of stock in the specified zone" during the installation process?**
+**During the installation process of Nautes, an error occurred in the step [init-host: Create instance], displaying "code: 403, The resource is out of stock in the specified zone".
+How should this be resolved?**

-During the installation of Nautes, the installer defaults to using the [Preemptible Instance Mode](https://help.aliyun.com/document_detail/52088.html?spm=5176.ecsbuyv3.0.0.2a2736756P0dh1) to create cloud servers of the specifications ecs.c6.large(2C4G) and ecs.g5.large(2C8G).
+The installer defaults to using the [Preemptible Instance Mode](https://help.aliyun.com/document_detail/52088.html?spm=5176.ecsbuyv3.0.0.2a2736756P0dh1) to create cloud servers of the specifications ecs.c6.large(2C4G) and ecs.g5.large(2C8G).

 If the cloud server of the default specifications is out of stock, the above error will occur.